Mirkazemi/CollaborativeCoding/Tutorial.md

 ```

 ### Initial Configuration
-All the commits in Git are stored base on the identity of the user thus the first step after installation of Git is to set name and email of the user.
+All the commits in Git are stored based on the identity of the user thus the first step after installation of Git is to set name and email of the user.
 ```console
 $ git config --global user.name "John Smith"
 $ git config --global user.email "John.Smith@mail.com"
 ```
-The ```--global``` means that name and email of the user are set for all of your repositores.
+The ```--global``` means that name and email of the user are set for all of your repositories.
 If you already set the configuration you can see the name and email of user by following commands:

 ```console
 $ git config user.name